bobse/chat_gpt_assist/readme.md

 Browse these folders and files to get a better understanding of how to implement your own commands.

-### Input/Output

-- Input: Currently there are two options for command inputing.
-Text or Audio.
-- Output: Audio or Text

 ## Installation

 - Clone this repository into your local computer